Healthcare in Spain 2026: Complete Guide for Tourists, Expats & Residents

 - Pharmacy: Spanish pharmacists can advise on minor conditions and sell many medications without prescription.
 See our pharmacy guide.

-We strongly recommend travel insurance for all visitors, even EU citizens with an EHIC.
-A good policy costs €5-15/day and covers:
+Yes — we strongly recommend travel insurance for every visitor, even EU citizens with an EHIC.
+A good policy costs €5-15/day and is the difference between a small claim and a five-figure bill if something serious happens.
+It covers:

 - Private medical care (faster, English-speaking)